Juraj Okoličány: Death and legacy

 Okoličány died on 10 September 2008, in Bratislava, due to complications from surgery.
 He had lived most of his life in Bratislava at the time of his death.
 His remains were cremated and his funeral was attended by René Fasel on behalf of the IIHF.

 Fasel said in memoriam, "The entire international ice hockey family is devastated by Juraj's death.
 It feels like it was just yesterday that we celebrated his accomplishments in Quebec City.
 He was a person that was simply there, at every World Championship, at every Olympics, working tirelessly for the good of the sport".
 Ice Hockey Federation of Russia president Vladislav Tretiak referred to Okoličány as "a great caliber professional who lived with hockey and was always devoted to sports".
 Czechoslovak national player Jozef Golonka stated, "I met him as one of the best Czechoslovak referees and was a real top.
 For many years he has been a member of the IIHF at the Referee Committee, and only a well-trained person can do it.
-I believe it is a great loss not only for Slovak, but also for Czechoslovakian hockey and for the IIHF. because he was the one who had everything the referees had to say under the thumb, he was the man who could get the best out of every referee, and he was a very strong man and he could always assert himself".
+I believe it is a great loss not only for Slovak, but also for Czechoslovak hockey and for the IIHF. because he was the one who had everything the referees had to say under the thumb, he was the man who could get the best out of every referee, and he was a very strong man and he could always assert himself".

 Okoličány is the namesake of the Juraj Okoličány Award, given annually to the best referee in the Slovakia.